- Sellbrite vs ChannelAdvisor Compared - June 16, 2022

 According to the Small Business Administration’s (SBA) latest figures, there are 31.7 million small businesses in the US.
 If you’re considering joining this number and have your finances in order, a business plan, and so on, you’re almost ready to kickstart the legalities of registering your business.

 If your budget doesn’t stretch to a costly lawyer that charges by the hour, fortunately, there are cheaper options out there – especially if your needs aren’t super complicated.
+If that sounds like your situation, keep reading.
+We’re comparing two well-known online legal service providers: LegalZoom vs BizFilings.

 Below, we’ll look at: